kherud/java-llama.cpp/README.md

 #### CUDA

-On Linux x86-64 with CUDA 12.1+, the library tries to find your CUDA installation in `java.library.path`.
+On Linux x86-64 with CUDA 12.1+, the library assumes that your CUDA libraries are findable in `java.library.path`.
 If you have CUDA installed in a non-standard location, then point the `java.library.path` to the directory containing the `libcudart.so.12` library.
-You can also disable CUDA location auto-detection by setting the parameter `de.kherud.llama.force_cuda` to `true`, e.g. `-Dde.kherud.llama.force_cuda=true`.

 ## Documentation